byterubpay/byterub-site/_posts/2018-10-08-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-10-08.md

 **\<rehrar>** yes ^
 **\<rehrar>** for me, as a recommendation from a community member, this is priority number 1
 **\<rehrar>** can't speak for others obviously
-**\<sarang>** I think it answers "how can we use Monero safely right now" so we can move to "how can we make Monero better for tomorrow"
+**\<sarang>** I think it answers "how can we use ByteRub safely right now" so we can move to "how can we make ByteRub better for tomorrow"
-**\<suraeNoether>** okay, I'm going to formalize a single-hop (EABE) and double-hop (EBABE) pair of threat models, write up my formal definition of fungibility, demonstrate it implies anonymity, show that neither zcash nor monero satisfy my definition of fungibility, demonstrate a churn model that brings us closer to fungibility, and i'll share that document with the community. that will be my top priority this week
+**\<suraeNoether>** okay, I'm going to formalize a single-hop (EABE) and double-hop (EBABE) pair of threat models, write up my formal definition of fungibility, demonstrate it implies anonymity, show that neither zcash nor byterub satisfy my definition of fungibility, demonstrate a churn model that brings us closer to fungibility, and i'll share that document with the community. that will be my top priority this week
 **\<rehrar>** thank you suraeNoether
 **\<sarang>** baller
 **\<rehrar>** from a research perspective